faisalzone/kushapp/README.md

 ### CodeDeployRole (Role 2 of 2)

+CodeDeployRole is for AWS CodeDeploy pipeline.
+- Go to IAM > Roles
+- Ensure the "AWS service" is selected under heading 'Select type of trusted entity'
+- Select "CodeDeploy" under heading 'Or select a service to view its use cases'
+- Select "CodeDeploy" under heading 'Select your use case'
+- Click "Next: Permissions" button
-Attach the following policies to the role
+- Attach the following policies to the role-
   - AWSCodeDeployRole
-- CodeDeploy
+  - CodeDeploy _(Add later)_
+- Click "Next: Tags" button
+- Add a tag
+  - Tag 1
+    - Name
+    - CodeDeployRole
+- Click "Next: Review" button
+- Type "CodeDeployRole" as 'Role name'
+- In 'Role description', type 'Allows CodeDeploy to call AWS services such as Auto Scaling on your behalf.'
+- Click "Create role" button

 CodeDeploy is a Managed policy-